 The manual of your power station should state what the input port/charge controller can handle, and this will answer whether or not it’s compatible.

 If you’re not sure, leave a comment and telling me which power station you have and I’ll do my best to help you figure it out.

 Is the EcoFlow 400W A Waterproof Solar Panel?

 Yes, with an IP68 rating, I have to call it a waterproof panel.

 It can be submerged in water down to a meter (around 3 ft), so rain- and snowstorms should not cause any problems.

 How Long Does It Take To Charge The Delta 2 With The 400W Solar Panel?

-In my tests, it took around 3.5 hours to charge the Delta 2 from 0-100% with the 400W panel.
+In my tests, it took around 3.5 hours to charge the Delta 2 from 0 to 100% with the 400W panel.
 I started charging it around 10 am, and it was done charging before 2 pm.

-This test was done in late September in Sweden, in better conditions it could be slightly faster, and in worse conditions possibly slower.
+This test was done in late September in Sweden, in better conditions it could be slightly faster, and possibly slower in worse conditions.